pthu/sahd/source/words/rahat.md

 ---
 word_english: drinking-trough
 word_hebrew: רַהַט
+transcription: <i>rahaṭ</i>
 title:
 semantic_fields: containers
 contributors: bas_ter_haar_romeny, raymond_de_hoop
 first_published: 2026-03-31
 last_update:
 update_info:
-contributors_footnote: This article is based on an unpublished paper by Bas ter Haar Romeny, originally written for the KLY-project.
+contributors_footnote: This article is based on an unpublished paper by Bas ter Haar Romeny, originally written for the KLY project.
 For the publication in <i>Semantics of Ancient Hebrew Database</i> the paper was thoroughly reworked and expanded by Raymond de Hoop.
 additional_info: WORK IN PROGRESS
 shebanq_id: 1RHVn